zerodevapp/sdk/packages/accounts/README.md

     rpcClient,
     // optionally if you already know the account's address
     // accountAddress: "0x000...000",
-    defaultValidator: validator,
     validator
   })
 )

 const ecdsaValidatorProvider = new ECDSAValidatorProvider({
     provider,

-    /* defaultValidator is used by default
-    /* optionally you can specify the validator here */

-    // validator
 });

 await ecdsaValidatorProvider.changeOwner(<New-Owner-Address>);